Browse Snap-Ins

 Autocreate issues from Bitbucket branch

-If you do not explicitly associate your DevRev issue to Bitbucket branches, commits or PRs, then we can autocreate your issues so you have an account of all your Bitbucket activity.
+If you do not explicitly associate your DevRev issue to Bitbucket branches, commits, or PRs, then we can auto-create your issues so you have an account of all your Bitbucket activity.
 This feature automatically creates an issue when a new branch is created, and tracks all associated commits and pull requests on this issue.
-The auto-created issues will move status based on Git activity, to in development based on branch and commit activity, and in review when PRs are created and merged.
-If desired, when PRs are merged, you can personalize the automation to move the issue to closed status.
-However, this template by default will keep the issue in an open state.
+The auto-created issues will move status based on Bitbucket activity, to In Development based on branch and commit activity, and In Review when PRs are created.
+When PRs are merged, the issue will be automatically closed, though this behavior is configurable.

 Autocreate issues from Bitbucket PRs

 You can choose to automatically create issues when a new PR is created, and it is not linked to an existing DevRev Issue.
 The behavior is similar to how issues are auto-created with new branches.
-The auto-created issues will move status based on Git activity, and events are posted on the DevRev issue timeline.
-If desired, when PRs are merged, you can personalize the automation to move the issue to closed status.
-However, this automation by default will keep the issue in an open state.
+The auto-created issues will move status based on Bitbucket activity, and events are posted on the DevRev issue timeline.

-Issues autocreated from Bitbucket branches or PRs are called "autonomous issues".
-They have the tag autonomous.
+Issues auto-created from Bitbucket branches or PRs are called autonomous issues, and have the tag autonomous.

 Attribute part to autonomous work

-This automation will infer the part from a repository if possible.
-If not, the issue is created with a specified default part.
-You can configure the default part while setting up this snap-in.
-Every issue on DevRev must have a part attribution.
+Autonomous issues originating from Bitbucket will be attributed to a default part.
+You can configure the default part while setting up your snap-in.
+Every issue in DevRev must have a part attribution.

-Enrich autonomous issues with information derived from Bitbucket PR events.
-The title and description of an autocreated issue is enriched with the PR data.
 When a new Bitbucket PR is opened or edited, then the related autonomous issue description is updated with the latest PR description.
-If the user has removed the auto generated text, then the automation will no longer update the description from PRs.
+If the user has removed the auto-generated text, then the automation will no longer update the description from PRs.
 Similarly, autonomous work titles are updated with the PR title, if the user hasn’t already updated it.

 Link autonomous work with related issue

-Create a parent-child link b/w the work-items mentioned in the PR body and the autonomous issues tagged with the branch/PR.
-When a new Bitbucket PR is opened/edited, for all the autonomous tagged work items(by branch/PR), automatically make the issues mentioned in the PR as parents.
+Create a related link between the work items mentioned in the PR body and the autonomous issues tagged with the branch/PR.
+When a new Bitbucket PR is opened/edited, for all the autonomous tagged work items(by branch/PR), automatically mark the issues mentioned in the PR as related.

 Automatically close autonomous work